BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/RemoveMinimumSizeFeaturesFilter.md

 The **Filter** can be run in a mode where the minimum number of neighbors is applied to a single **Ensemble**.
 The user can select to apply the minimum to one specific **Ensemble**.

-## Notes
+## WARNING: NeighborList Removal

-If any features are removed **and** the Cell Feature AttributeMatrix contains any *NeighborList* data arrays those arrays will be **REMOVED** because those lists are now invalid.
+If the Cell Feature AttributeMatrix contains any *NeighborList* data arrays, those arrays will be **REMOVED** because those lists are now invalid.
 Re-run the *Find Neighbors* filter to re-create the lists.

 % Auto generated parameter table will be inserted here